alexlaurence/UCLocation/README.md

 # About
-Open Source Location App for UCL Students based on Wifi BSSID.
+Open Source Non-GPS Location App for UCL Students based on Wifi BSSID data.
+The app was developed for the Android platform using the Unity engine.

 # Dependencies
 - [Android Goodies Pro](https://www.assetstore.unity3d.com/go/v2?from=%23!%2Fcontent%2F67473)